Application Deadline: Monday, March 7th, 2022 at 11:59PM. Under no circumstances will late applications be considered.

 Scholarship, Service, Leadership, and Character are equally weighted components for selection in National Honor Society.
 A high GPA doesn’t guarantee selection – it simply makes the student eligible for membership consideration.
 The criterion listed will be used (see attached) to evaluate the applicant’s observable leadership, character, and service.

 Application Process and Selection Deadlines

-The completed application is due by March 2nd, 2020 at 11:59PM.
-Letters of acceptance and letters of denial (including the process for appealing the decision) will be sent to your school email account in April.
+This year, a completed application is due by Monday, March 7th, 2022 at 11:59PM.
+Letters of acceptance and letters of denial (including the process for appealing the decision) will be sent to your school email account in late March.
 Please check often.
 Applicants have one additional, and final, opportunity to meet the Membership Criteria through the Appeals Process.
 The Appeals Process must be completed by the end of the Appeals Week; final decisions are made by Mr. Wold (more info is included in the Denial Letter).

-An induction ceremony for all new members will be held in the spring at 6:00 pm in the Upper Commons, pending Hybrid and Covid-19 restrictions.
+An induction ceremony for all new members may be held in the spring at 6:00 pm in the Upper Commons, pending Hybrid and Covid-19 restrictions.
 More information will be provided to inductees in their acceptance letter.

 Complete instructions can be found on each provided template in the 2022 NHS Application Form.
 Read the directions on the templates carefully and thoroughly.
 Follow the directions exactly.
 You may only submit provided templates that are completed; do not create your own form!
 Membership denial can occur due to not following directions exactly, so read carefully.